-The best co-op games for PC, Nintendo Switch, PS5 and more | Engadget
+The 26 best couch co-op games to play with a partner

 Clubhouse Games is a compilation of 51 classic tabletop games, from Yahtzee and Connect Four to shogi and nine men’s morris.
 Not every entry in the collection supports couch co-op, but most do, and almost all are made easy to grasp.

-Apart from being accessible, though, Clubhouse Games stands out for the quality of its curation.
+Apart from being accessible, Clubhouse Games is just smartly curated.
 The included games span cultures, time periods and even modes of play; some are built on skill or patience, others on abstraction or chance.
 When you first boot up the game, you’re asked to identify your “heart’s desire,” and there’s a fair bit of detail on each game’s origins and history as you go along.
 Taken as a whole, this is a game that recognizes play itself as a kind of universal connection.
-But even ignoring all of that, Clubhouse Games is a fun, chill time, much like busting out a favorite board game.
+But even ignoring all of that, Clubhouse Games is a fun, chill time — much like busting out a favorite board game.

 BoxBoy! + BoxGirl! may not look like much, but this minimalist puzzler from Kirby makers HAL Laboratory has the kind of simple pleasure and regularly inventive design you’d expect from a Nintendo-published game.
 In its two-player campaign, you play as Qbby and Qucy, two walking boxes with the ability to grow additional boxes out of their heads.
 Your goal is to get from point A to point B, using those boxes to cross gaps and navigate various obstacles along the way.

 The catch is that you can only create a certain amount of boxes at a time, so you and your partner often have to think outside the box (sorry) to find a safe way past.
 You’ll start off making basic bridges, but the bite-sized levels quickly build on themselves with a stream of new ideas.
-Eventually, you’ll find yourself using boxes as makeshift grappling hooks, shovels, laser-blocking shields and more, all in ways that quickly make sense.
-Simply beating the game isn’t that difficult, but collecting the tricky-to-reach crowns tucked away in each stage brings a greater challenge for those who want it.
+Eventually, you’ll find yourself using boxes as makeshift grappling hooks, shovels, laser-blocking shields and more, in ways that quickly make sense.
+Simply beating the game isn’t difficult, but collecting the tricky-to-reach crowns tucked away in each stage brings a greater challenge if you want it.

-The 3D platformer It Takes Two is one of the few full-scale, narrative-driven games that’s exclusively designed to be played in co-op.
+The 3D platformer It Takes Two is one of the few full-scale, narrative-driven games that’s designed to be exclusively played in co-op.
 As such, it takes care to avoid the trappings of many co-op experiences: It rarely asks both players to do the same thing at the same time, and thus it rarely makes one person carry all the weight.
-It constantly throws new concepts at you, and while some levels can drag a bit, its bouncy movement feels good throughout.
+It constantly throws new concepts at you, and while some levels can drag, its bouncy movement feels good throughout.

-Its saccharine yet oddly dark story isn’t as satisfying: Few games make divorce seem like a happy ending as much as this one, and you’ll probably never want to hear the words “Dr. Hakim” again by the time you’re done.
+Its saccharine yet oddly dark story isn’t as satisfying: Few games make divorce seem like a happy ending as much as this one, and you’ll never want to hear the words “Dr. Hakim” again by the time you’re done.
 But if you can ignore the dialogue, It Takes Two delights more than it doesn’t.

-The first-person puzzler Portal 2 launched more than 11 years ago, but it recently received new life with a Switch rerelease.
-Either way, its sharp writing and cleverly layered puzzles more than hold up today.
-Co-op play takes the form of an entire separate campaign – it’s not as big on story as the solo mode, but it still does a fantastic job of gradually teaching you how to think spatially.
+The first-person puzzler Portal 2 launched more than 12 years ago, but its sharp writing and cleverly layered puzzles more than hold up today.
+Co-op play takes the form of an entire separate campaign.
+It’s not as big on story as the solo mode, but it still does a fantastic job of gradually teaching you how to think spatially.
 It also ensures you and your partner actually communicate.
-There’s no way to play on PS4 or PS5 nowadays, but on PC, you can download a range of community maps for a greater challenge, too.
+There’s no way to play on PS4 or PS5 nowadays, but you can download a range of community maps on PC for a greater challenge.

-Streets of Rage 4 faithfully revives the classic series of early ‘90s, side-scrolling beat ‘em ups from the Sega Genesis (which remain fine co-op playthroughs themselves).
+Streets of Rage 4 faithfully revives the classic series of side-scrolling beat-em-ups from the Sega Genesis (which remain fine co-op playthroughs themselves).
 You move to the right, position yourself efficiently and pulverize waves of bozos with a flurry of punches, kicks, throws and special moves.
 The hand-drawn animation style and bouncy soundtrack are both great, and most set pieces convey the “rage” part of the title effectively.
-This isn’t the most ambitious game, as it largely aims to hit high notes from 30 years ago, but it provides the kind of thrill, style and refinement any good beat ‘em up should.
+This isn’t the most ambitious game, as it largely aims to hit high notes from 30 years ago, but it provides the kind of thrill, style and refinement any good beat-em-up should.

 For a more accessible, albeit simpler, throwback brawler, Teenage Mutant Ninja Turtles: Shredder’s Revenge is worth considering as well.